brianberns/brianberns.github.io/Markdown/03-PythagoreanScales.md

 | D | 2&frasl;1 = 2.00 | 2&frasl;1 : 16&frasl;9 = 9&frasl;8 |
 |   | <button title="Play notes" onclick="playRatios([1, 9/8, 32/27, 4/3, 3/2, 27/16, 16/9, 2], d)">Play &#9654;</button> |

 The notes in this scale are D, E, F, G, A, B, and C. The scale then lands back on D, one octave higher.
-So, we've simply assigned the first seven letters of the alphabet, in order from A through G to the seven distinct notes we've created.
+So, we've simply assigned the first seven letters of the alphabet, in order from A through G, to the seven distinct notes we've created.
 The scale forms a loop, so we can start on any note.

 ## Diatonic scales